hams71/Spark_Streaming/README.md

 - In the above example we define a window of 5 minutes and a watermark of 15 minutes.
-- So an even occured at 12:04 (Event Time) will fall in the 12:00 - 12:05 window but due to some network issue we recieve this event at 12:11 (Arrive Time).
-This event will fall in the 12:00 - 12:05 window as the Watermark was of 15 minutes (11 < 15).
+- So an event occured at 12:04 (Event Time) will fall in the 12:00 - 12:05 window but due to some network issue we recieve this event at 12:11 (Arrive Time).
+This event will still fall in the 12:00 - 12:05 window as the Watermark was of 15 minutes (11 < 15).
 If it were to arrive at 12:17 (17 > 15) then it would have been discarded.
+- Watermark is waiting for a certain timeframe for a late event if within time frame then will consider its value else will discard it.

 - Reason to use foreachBatch was that when we define the WaterMark of certain time that has to complete before it can write that to the folder
 - Lets say we defined a **Window** of 10 seconds and **Watermark** of 30 seconds.
 The complete output for this 10 second window will be displayed after 30 seconds when the watermark has passed and in the 10 seconds windows we will get empty data.